Lib Technologies

-Lib Technologies is an American snowboard manufacturer known for its radically innovative approach to snowboard design.
+Lib Technologies is an American snowboard manufacturer known for innovative snowboard designs and construction.
 Often referred to as Lib Tech, the company falls under the umbrella of parent company Mervin Manufacturing.
 Surf company Quiksilver bought Mervin in 1997.
 As of 2013, Mervin was purchased by Altamont Capital Partners.

-Lib Tech produces snowboards, skateboards and now surf boards from their manufacturing base near Sequim, Washington in the Pacific Northwest region of the United States.
+Lib Tech produces snowboards, surfboards, snow skates and wake surf boards all from their manufacturing base in Sequim, Washington in the Pacific Northwest region of the United States.

 History

 Mike Olson built his first snowboard in 1977, and by 1984 had dropped out of Pacific Lutheran University, to begin making snowboards full-time.
 Mervin Manufacturing's headquarters were set up in an "old racehorse barn," where Olson worked for two years, paying rent by mowing the lawn and cleaning the gutters for the barn's owner.
 Olson was quickly joined in his efforts by Pete Saari, and the two began churning out small orders for members of the nascent snowboard community.
+Mike Olson’s first snowboards were called Slope Tools.
+In the early 80’s the GNU snowboard brand was started and was forced out of business by a controversial distribution deal with Wind line out of Seattle.
+Mike Olson and Pete Saari owned the factory and decided to start the Lib Technologies snowboard brand.
+Gnu snowboards was then reacquired back from the bank a couple years later.